iiasa/ipcc_sr15_scenario_analysis/DATA_RELEASE_NOTES.md

    for details.

- - Incorrect regional data (other than 'World') for scenario submitted by the 'POLES' model as part ofthe 'EMF33' project.
+ - Incorrect regional data (other than 'World') for scenario submitted by the 'POLES' model as part of the 'EMF33' project.
    See [#12](https://github.com/iiasa/ipcc_sr15_scenario_analysis/issues/12)
    for details.